5jotters/vRF-briefing/docs/LocalProcedures.md

  Rejoining and communication procedure with tanker as described:

- - Probe aircrafts will proceed to Southern tanker ARCO, PRESET #12 269.0 UHF.
+ - Drogue aircrafts will proceed to Southern tanker ARCO, PRESET #12 269.0 UHF.

  - Boom aircrafts will proceed to Northern tanker TEXACO, PRESET #13 268.0 UHF.